-- 1 (SLOW) For mowing thick grass or maneuvering in small areas. - 2 (FAST) For maximum self-propelled speed in large, open areas, and for transport.
+- 1 (slow) --For mowing thick grass or maneuvering in small areas. - 2 (medium) -For intermediate self-propelled mowing speed. - 3 (fast) --For maximum self-propelled transport speed.

 Cutting Height Adjustment Levers

 There are six settings to choose from, as shown in the illustration.
 The cutting height figures are approximate.
 The actual height of cut grass will vary with lawn and soil conditions.
 There is an adjustment lever on each wheel.